simbody/simbody/README.md

         - **Release**: no debugger symbols; optimized.
 Generated libraries and executables are smaller but not faster than RelWithDebInfo.
         - **MinSizeRel**: minimum size; optimized.
 May be slower than RelWithDebInfo or Release.

-        You at least want release libraries (the last 3 count as release), but you can have debug libraries coexist with them.
+        You at least want optimized libraries (all configurations but Debug are optimized), but you can have Debug libraries coexist with them.
 To do this, go through the full installation process twice, once for each configuration.
 It is typical to use a different build directory for each build type (e.g., `~/simbody-build-debug` and `~/simbody-build-release`).